NxPKG/khulnasoft-docs/content/fundamentals/_partials/_revoke-active-sessions.md

 To revoke a session:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com).
 2. Go to **My Profile** > **Sessions**.
 3. On a specific section, click **Revoke**.
 4. You will be prompted to enter your password before revoking the session.